LLatrieval: LLM-Verified Retrieval for Verifiable Generation: LLatrieval: LLM-Verified Retrieval

-where $I_c^s$ is the corresponding instruction.
+\end{small} where $I_c^s$ is the corresponding instruction.
 The higher $\tau$ leads to stricter retrieval verification criterion, better quality of the final retrieval result and more iterations.
-By changing $\tau$, we can dynamically adjust the strictness of verification and the corresponding LLM expense.
+By tuning $\tau$, we can dynamically adjust the strictness of verification and the corresponding LLM cost.